-Siser Sublithin Low Temp was specifically designed for low temperature heat transfers onto polyester textiles that have been dye sublimation inks.
+Siser Sublithin Low Temp was specifically designed for low temperature heat transfers onto polyester textiles that have been colored with dye sublimation inks.
 The special structure and processing of the material create a barrier to the dyes, preventing the “migration” effect and maintaining thus unaltered the original color.

 Please Note: Be sure not to stack or fold the heat pressed garments warm in order to avoid staining of the external surface.

 What's the point of Sublithin Low Temp?
 Why wouldn't I just use Colorprint PU?

 Sublithin Low Temp is a specially formulated film that creates a barrier to the sublimated dyes which avoids bleeding.

 Can I use an iron to apply the film?

 We always recommend using a good, solid, reliable heat press.
 However if you don't have access to one, then please have a look at this You Tube clip for the best way to apply using an iron.